TheBiomics/Molecular-Dynamics/README.md

 ## Plotting Graphs in R and Python

-* Python - Python based Utility to plot XVG is has [seperate repository](https://github.com/TheBiomics/GMXvg)
+* Python - Python based Utility has been moved to [seperate repository](https://github.com/TheBiomics/GMXvg) with executable files.
 * R - Directly plot using R